dannyverdel/portfolio/README.md

-## My portfolio
+## My resume
-  Hello and welcome to my portfolio.
-My name is Danny Verdel and I am a 18 year old student with a part-time job as rookie software developer at Dobbe Transport.
-A logistics company that recently started expanding on the technology branch of logistics.
+  Hello and welcome to my resume.
+My name is Danny Verdel and I am an 18 year old student with a part-time job as junior software developer at Dobbe Transport.
+A logistics company that recently started expanding on the IT/software side of logistics.
 I am a driven worker, always looking for perfection.
 I love to go to the gym, go for a run and learn new programming languages.

 ## Education
 - High School KTS Voorhout: 4 years Building, Living and Interiour